 One of the things we liked was the solitude this place offered.
 Many of the National Parks in the summer tend to be very crowded.
 The lack of visitors and not having to deal with traffic on Rim Rock Drive was a welcome relief.
 It’s an overlooked gem in America’s National Park system.
 The impressive canyons, panoramic views and fantastic rock formations were just some of the reasons we were happy to have spent a few hours here.

-Colorado National Monument Tips and Basics
+Tips for Visiting Colorado National Monument

 - It takes a little over an hour to drive all 23 miles of Rim Rock Drive with minimal stops at the overlooks.

 - There are 14 hiking trails that range from .5 mile to 14 miles roundtrip.
 Stop by the Visitor’s Center for maps and current conditions.

 - Gas up and bring water and food.
 There are no services available in the park.

 - Restroom facilities available at the Visitor’s Center and two campgrounds but not in any of the viewpoints.

 - Fees: $10 per car and good for 7 days; Free with National Park Pass.
 Parks are FREE this weekend Nov.
 10-12 for Veterans Day.

 - Traveling with kids?
 Grab a Junior Ranger booklet to earn their badge at the Visitor’s Center.
 Families can also borrow the Junior Ranger Explorer Backpack for free for up to four hours.
 It includes binoculars, colored pencils, microscope, bird, plant and wildlife guides.